 Students interested in certain science- or math-related transfer majors may benefit from earning the Associate of Science degree.
 To obtain the Associate of Science degree, students are required to take courses in five academic areas--communications, humanities/social sciences, math, science, and physical education--with an emphasis in math or science.
 Students can select electives based on an area of interest to round out the degree.
 Completion of 64 credits with a minimum GPA of 2.0 is required to graduate.

 Southwestern Community College students work with their advisors to plan their college transfers.
 The list below includes two-year guides for some of the college's most popular college transfer pathways.
 If the student's chosen major is not on this list, the student is advised to talk to an admissions representative or visit his/her academic advisor for course planning.
-Additional Transfer Planning information
+Additional Transfer Planning information is available including articulations agreements that show how classes will transfer to four-year colleges and universities.

 - Agricultural Business*